Registration fees are:

 Option A: Census and Data for Beginners

 Are you a non-data expert working on redistricting?
 This session is for you.
-Learn what data the census will release, a bit about how it can be used and an introduction to other types of data used in redistricting so you and your data colleagues can communicate effectively with each other about the task at hand.
+Learn what data the census will be released, a bit about how it can be used and an introduction to other types of data used in redistricting so you and your data colleagues can communicate effectively with each other.

 Option B: Census and Data for Experts